 comprising natural objects that can potentially impact Earth and cause damage, and assessing their impact risk and potential mitigation measures

-To undertake these activities, the programme is federating existing assets and capabilities from ESA, European and international partners into a set of unified SSA capabilities.
+To undertake these activities, the programme is federating existing assets and capabilities from ESA and from European and international partners into a set of unified SSA capabilities.

-These are being extended by newly developed infrastructure including databases, software tools and applications and optical survey telescopes and may include dedicated satellite missions in the future.
+These are being extended by newly developed infrastructure, including databases, software tools and applications and optical survey telescopes and radars, and may include dedicated satellite missions in the future.
+Here are a few of SSA’s notable achievements to date:

-During the 2009–12 SSA Preparatory Phase, two new test radars were contracted from industry, one to be located in Spain and one in France, to test, validate and develop future radar search and detection techniques, a capability not currently available in Europe under civil control.
+- Two new test radars have already been contracted, built and installed by industrial partners, one located in Spain and one in France, to test, validate and develop future radar search and detection techniques, a capability not currently available in Europe under civil control.

-In 2013, for example, ESA’s existing Proba-2 solar observatory satellite will be shifted to the responsibility of the SSA programme, becoming in effect the first ‘SSA mission’.
+- In 2013, ESA’s existing Proba-2 solar observatory satellite was shifted to the responsibility of the SSA programme, becoming in effect the first ‘SSA mission’.

-Much more will be done during the current Phase II period of the programme to 2016.
+Much more will be done during the current period of the programme to 2020.

 SSA activities are also extending Europe's long-standing cooperation with organisations in the USA, including NASA, NOAA and the US Defense Department, and with bodies such as the UN and other international agencies.